George Lansbury: Australia

-In 1881, the first of Lansbury's twelve children, Bessie, was born; another daughter, Annie, followed in 1882.
+In 1881 Lansbury was a railway contractor employing three men and living in Whitechapel with his wife Elizabeth and the first of twelve children, the new-born Bessie; another daughter, Annie, followed in 1882.
 Seeking to improve his family's prospects, Lansbury decided that their best hopes of prosperity lay in emigrating to Australia.
 The London agent-general for Queensland depicted a land of boundless opportunities, with work for all; seduced by this appealing prospect, Lansbury and Bessie raised the necessary passage money, and in May 1884 set sail with their children for Brisbane.

 On the outward passage, the family experienced illness, discomfort and danger; on one occasion the ship came close to foundering during a monsoon.
 On arrival at Brisbane in July 1884, Lansbury found that, contrary to the London agent's promises, there was a superfluity of labour and work was hard to come by.
 His first job, breaking stone, proved to be too physically punishing; he moved to a better-paid position as a van driver, but was sacked when, for religious reasons, he refused to work on Sundays.
 He then contracted to work on a farm some 80 miles inland, to find upon arrival that his employer had misled him about living conditions and terms of employment.

 For several months, the Lansbury family lived in extreme squalor before Lansbury secured release from the contract.
 Back in Brisbane, he worked for a while at the newly built Brisbane cricket ground.
 As a keen follower of the game he hoped to see the visiting English touring team play but, as Lansbury's biographer Raymond Postgate records, "he learned that cricket watching was not a pleasure for workmen".

 Throughout his tenure in Australia, Lansbury sent letters home, revealing the truth about conditions facing immigrants.
 To a friend he wrote in March 1885: "Mechanics are not wanted.
 Farm labourers are not wanted ...
 Hundreds of men and women are not able to get work ...
 The streets are foul day and night, and if I had a sister I would shoot her dead rather than see her brought out to this little hell on earth".
 In May 1885, having received from his father-in-law Isaac Brine sufficient funds for a passage home, the Lansbury family left Australia for good and returned to London.